 Emergency Dentist Treating Ephrata

 Dental emergencies deliver pain, stress, and discomfort.
 Whether you or your loved one are experiencing dental damage, facial trauma, severe toothache, or other emergencies, it’s essential to keep calm, assess your situation, and contact Ephrata Family Dentistry right away.
 We are happy to provide same day dental care for emergency patients whenever possible.
 On the phone, one of our knowledgeable team members will also ask questions to help you determine the urgency of your situation, and we will provide you with first aid and pain management tips until you arrive at our office.
-Dr. Sean Moriarty and Dr. Suzanne Ahnquist are typically able to treat patients right away during dental emergencies, so don’t hesitate to contact us.
+Dr. Sean Moriarty, Dr. Suzanne Ahnquist and Dr. Justin Ngo are typically able to treat patients right away during dental emergencies, so don’t hesitate to contact us.